Claude Osteen: Los Angeles Dodgers

+Later career

 Osteen was dealt along with minor-league right-handed pitcher David Culpepper from the Dodgers to the Houston Astros for Jimmy Wynn at the Winter Meetings on December 6, 1973.
-Wynn helped the Dodgers win the 1974 NL pennant The Astros traded Osteen to the St. Louis Cardinals in August 1974.
+Wynn would later help the Dodgers win the 1974 NL pennant.
+The Astros traded Osteen to the St. Louis Cardinals in August 1974.
 On September 11, 1974 he pitched 91/3 innings of relief against the New York Mets in a 25 inning game, won by St. Louis 4–3.
 He did not figure in the decision.
 In April 1975, he was released by the Cardinals and was signed by the Chicago White Sox, for whom he played his final game on September 27, 1975.
 His release by the White Sox on April 5, 1976 was among the team's final roster cuts at the end of spring training.
 Over the course of an 18-year professional career, Osteen compiled 196 wins, 1,612 strikeouts, and a 3.30 ERA.

 As a batter, Osteen had a lifetime .188 batting average, with 8 home runs, and 76 runs batted in (RBI).
 He was used as pinch hitter on a number of occasions.
 Defensively, he recorded a .971 fielding percentage which was 18 points higher than the league average at his position.

 Beginning in 1977, Osteen became a big league pitching coach for the Cardinals, Philadelphia Phillies, Texas Rangers, and Dodgers.
 He also coached various minor league teams.